oobecomau/desktop.gov.au/docs/patterns/bring-your-own-device.md

 - Supports any client device able to access AVD
 - Lower security risk approach compared to mobile device, but offers greater use cases
 - More complexity and cost involved to deploy and operate
-- Suits personas for enterprise mobility, including cross-Agency working
+- Suits personas for enterprise mobility, including cross-organisation working
-- Agencies to risk assess for their environment and data classification.
+- Organisations to risk assess for their environment and data classification.

 ![BYOD options](../img/patterns/byodoptions.png#center)